ptdorf/can/readme.md

 ### Usage

     % can test ok       # Store a secret
-    % can test          # Copy that secret
+    % can test          # Copy that secret to the clipboard
     Password:
     The value for test was copied.